hacksu/How-To-Python/README.md

 This is a while loop.
 Like a for loop, it will run some indented code over and over.
 Unlike a for loop, it can run indefinitely, instead of just activating once for each item in a list.
 In the first line of our while loop, which has to use the keyword "while", we have the symbols exclamation mark and equals.
 Together, these two symbols mean "does not equal."
 With that in mind, you can read this kind of like English: while the variable new_mouse does not equal the string "quit", run these indented lines of code.
 This loop would run forever if we had no opportunity to modify the value stored by `new_mouse`, but luckily we do: over and over again, the result of the call to the "input" function will be assigned to it.

-In other words, this code will first ask us to enter a mouse name before the while loop.
-Then it will enter the while loop unless we typed "quit"; while loops do not always get the chance to even run once.
-Then, it will append that new mouse name to the list "mice" and then ask us for another new mouse name.
-These last two steps will repeat until new_mouse is equal to the string "quit", because we typed "quit" into the command prompt.
+In other words, this code will first ask us to enter a mouse name.
+Then, it will start executing the code that's indented under the while loop (unless we typed "quit" to begin with; while loops do not always get the chance to even run once.)
+In so doing, it will append that new mouse name to the list "mice" and then ask us for another new mouse name.
+These last two steps will repeat (in a \*loop*) until new_mouse is equal to the string "quit" because we typed "quit" into the command prompt.
 This allows us to enter and store an indefinite number of mice and then stop when we want to.

 If your while loop ever tries to run away with your program and starts running over and over again, click in the console and press Control-C to stop it, and then take a look at the code again.